GoogleCloudPlatform/podcast/site/content/post/episode-1-we-got-a-podcast/index.md

 MARK: Of course you are.
 FRANCESC: Go conference again.
 That's gonna be really fun.
 I still don't know what I'm gonna be talking about, but I think it's gonna be quite fun.
 I may talk about functional programming in Go.
 MARK: Ooh.
 We should talk about that.
 That'd be fun.
 FRANCESC: Yeah, it's gonna be scary.
-And then we're gonna have a lot of people from our team, from Google Cloud Platform advocacy team, at Devoxx in Antwerp, in Belgium.
+And then we're gonna have a lot of people from our team, from Google Cloud advocacy team, at Devoxx in Antwerp, in Belgium.
 MARK: That should be lots of fun.
 It's a shame I'm missing that, actually.
 FRANCESC: Yeah.
 We're gonna be running couple workshops.
 We're gonna be there.
 So if you're gonna be somewhere around there, feel free to come say hi.
 MARK: Yeah.
 Brilliant.
 Okay, that sounds great.
 Well, if you aren't gonna be at those events, please feel free to send us an email, reach out to us on Twitter, reach out to us on Reddit.
 We'd love to talk to you.
 Community interaction is awesome.
 We're super looking forward to that side of everything.
 Let's remind people where we can reach us.